xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Artificial Intelligence/Markov Decision Processes.md

 >
 > Here the only cell that can actually update is the cell at the left of the positive finish state, since every other cell has neighbors with value 0 or -1 ($\max(0, -1) = 0$).
 >
-> That cell has 3 possible actions:
+> That cell has 4 possible actions:
 > - Going left
 > - Going right (**we already know that it's the best action because we're human**)
 > - Going down
+> - Going up
 >
 > > [!hint]
 > According to the bellman equation, we should iterate through the actions, and find the action that gives the highest average value (between the possible states that it can lead to).